htmlfriendly/head/README.md

 The description tag is a brief summary that you would like Google to display under your title.
 It's important to know that Google doesn't _always_ display your description.

+Your description should be less than 160 characters (940 pixels) or just like your `<title>` it will be truncated.

+While your description is not something Google looks at to evaluate the content on your page, it's still **very** important for SEO.
+It influences your clickthrough rate (CTR).

+What's a clickthrough rate you ask?
+It's pretty fucking simple dude.

+Let's say in one day your page pops up in Google 100 times, but only gets 10 clicks, your CTR would be 10%.
+This means your title and description are captivating enough to get 1 out of 10 people to click.

+Like I mentioned it still _influences_ SEO.
+The more people that click a search result in Google, the more Google thinks it's a good match for whatever the fuck someone is looking for.

+`<meta name="robots" content="index,follow">`

+The Robots tag tells bots (like Googlebot) whether or not you would like a page indexed and the links followed.
+Think of it like having your book at a library, but you tell the librarian, "hey keep this shit in your desk, don't put it on a shelf (index it)".

+**Robot Components**:

+_index or noindex_ - Let's Google know that you would like the page indexed, or not indexed.
+A good example of a page you may not want indexed would be a Terms of Use page (who fucking reads those).

+_follow or nofollow_ - Do you want your links on the page followed or not dude?